yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 On the Fortigate, additional configurations are necessary:

--Adding a default route and directing it to **fe80::1234:5678:9abc**.
+- Adding a default route and directing it to **fe80::1234:5678:9abc**.

--Implementing IPv6 Virtual IP (VIP) alongside VIP for IPv4 to facilitate inbound connectivity.
+- Implementing IPv6 Virtual IP (VIP) alongside VIP for IPv4 to facilitate inbound connectivity.

--Creating firewall policies for both IPv4 and IPv6 with NAT enabled to allow outbound traffic.
+- Creating firewall policies for both IPv4 and IPv6 with NAT enabled to allow outbound traffic.

 The FortiGate VMs need a specific configuration to match the deployed environment.
 This configuration can be injected during provisioning or afterwards via the different options including GUI, CLI, FortiManager or REST API.